gluster/redant/docs/BP/Ops/rexe.md

 not.
 * Example:

--> Whether we use is inside an ops or directly in a test case ( in case of a test case use `redant.` instead of `self.`),
+-> Whether we use it inside an ops or directly in a test case ( in case of a test case use `redant.` instead of `self.`),

 ```